Designer Tolu Coker Is Preserving Culture Through Fashion

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Tolu Coker’s Spring/Summer 2025 show — titled “Olapeju," which is the 30-year-old designer’s mother's name in Yoruba and means “where wealth gathers” — closed with models dancing down the runway in party looks made from upcycled leather, cinched tailored blazers, and retro suits in prints that matched all the way down to the gloves and handbags.
-The venue had been done up to replicate the look of a British-Nigerian living room, equipped with couches, wallpaper projections and framed family photos.
+Tolu Coker’s spring/summer 2025 show — titled “Olapeju”, the 30-year-old designer’s mum’s name in Yoruba, which also means “where wealth gathers” — closed with models dancing down the runway in party looks made from upcycled leather, cinched tailored blazers and retro suits in prints that matched all the way down to the gloves and handbags.
+The venue had been done up to replicate the look of a British Nigerian living room, equipped with couches, wallpaper projections and framed family photos.
 It felt homey, but festive: a celebration not just of how far the brand has come, but also of where it comes from, which still serves as its North Star.

 AdvertisementADVERTISEMENT

-Coker pulls a lot from her mother’s wardrobe, specifically the pieces she wore in London when she moved from Lagos in the 1970s.
-(You can see that in the A-line skirts and mod dresses in Spring/Summer 2025.)
+Coker’s work is largely inspired by her British Nigerian heritage and resilient immigrant community.
+She pulls a lot from her mother’s wardrobe, specifically the pieces she wore in London when she moved from Lagos in the 1970s.
+(You can see that in the A-line skirts and mod dresses in the latest collection.)

 “Like many people from different minority backgrounds, their stories aren’t written traditionally in history,” she tells Refinery29, of her mother and late father, who was also a pillar of her community.
 “I think through clothing, you can create this documentation of a time, both present and past, that will serve as some form of archive in years to come, to say: ‘We were here.’”